Back to Blogs

 Active Learning in Machine Learning: What is it?

-Active learning operates through an iterative process of selecting, labeling, and retraining.
+Active learning operates through an iterative selection, labeling, and retraining process.
 Here's how it typically works:

 • Initialization: The process begins with a small set of labeled data points, which serve as the starting point for training the model.

-• Query Strategy: A query strategy guides the selection of which data points to label next.
+• Query Strategy: A query strategy guides selecting which data points to label next.
 Various strategies, such as uncertainty sampling, diversity sampling, or query by committee, can be employed based on the nature of the data and the learning task.

 • Model Update: After labeling, the newly annotated data points are incorporated into the training set, and the model is retrained using this augmented dataset.
 The updated model now benefits from the additional labeled data.

-Through this iterative process, active learning algorithms optimize the use of labeled data, leading to improved learning efficiency and model performance compared to traditional supervised learning methods.
+Through this iterative process, active learning algorithms optimize labeled data, improving learning efficiency and model performance compared to traditional supervised learning methods.

-Watch the video below to learn more about how active machine learning works and can be integrated into your ML pipelines.
+Watch the video below to learn more about how active machine learning works and how it can be integrated into your ML pipelines.

 Active Learning Vs. Passive Learning